How to visit Yala National Park on safari: A complete guide

 The highest chance of seeing a leopard is either early morning or late in the afternoon, although you may see them in the distance lazing in a tree.

-We saw a leopard walk in front of us towards the later afternoon.
+We saw a leopard walk in front of us towards the late afternoon.
 We were very lucky, but we did have to be patient.
 There was also a risk we may not have seen it, which could be the same for you.

 We were so lucky to see the leopard cross in front of us